-Deadline: Due September 2, 2022
+Deadline: Due September 6, 2024

-Final reports should address items on the interim report but for the full term of the grant.
+Final reports will address items on the interim report but for the full term of the grant; the report includes a narrative and financial report.
+Failure to submit a final report may result in the project director being ineligible to apply for future grants under MHEC's purview.
+The final report includes the comprehensive evaluation of the grant.
+This evaluation will include the evaluation plan components from the accepted application.

-- Final reports must be submitted.
-Failure to submit a final report may make the project director ineligible to apply for future grants. - Include final Enrollment Data & Outcomes Forms. - Final reports have a financial report section and a narrative report section (see below for details). - The final report includes the comprehensive evaluation of the grant.
-This evaluation will include the evaluation plan components from the accepted proposal.
-The evaluation should restate the objectives included in the proposal and discuss how the project outcomes compared to those stated in the proposal and the evaluation instrument(s) used. - Final reports should include the same type of Participant Roster and Participant Contact Hours requested for the interim report that is updated to reflect the information for the full term of the grant (not just the second half of the grant).
+The evaluation should restate the objectives included in the application and discuss how the project outcomes compare to those stated in the application and the evaluation instrument(s) used.
+Final reports should include a participant chart, and report information for the full term of the grant (not just the second half of the grant).

+NARRATIVE REPORT: The narrative report includes the results of the evaluation plan outlined in the project application and document the project outcomes.
+The narrative report must include the following:

+- Phase two of the evaluation plan; - Address the goals, objectives, and projected outcomes of the project, comparing those that were named in the application to the actual results, and explaining how and to what extent project activities were successful in meeting the project objectives and outcomes; - Activity and participant information as required by the final report form; and - An overview of the project including, but not limited to, which activities garnered the best responses and any challenges or issues faced by the project.

-A. THE FINANCIAL REPORT must be signed by a financial officer at the institution serving as the fiscal agent.
-Grantees should keep records indicating how funds are expended, the total cost of project activities, the share of the cost provided from other sources (in-kind or otherwise), and any other relevant records to facilitate an effective audit; such records should be held for five (5) years after the grant ends.
-(See Appendix B for the specific form/format to use).
-Any unspent grant funds should be returned with the financial report.
-Contact Benee Edwards, at benee.edwards@maryland.gov if you have any questions.
+FINANCIAL REPORT: The financial report should be structured like the approved budget, with a budget summary and a budget narrative, and signed by a financial officer serving as a fiscal agent.
+Grantees should keep records indicating how funds were expended, the total cost of project activities, the share of the cost provided from other sources (in-kind or otherwise), and any other relevant records to facilitate an effective audit.
+Any unspent grant funds must be returned to MHEC with the financial report.